 Olivier: Thank you, Jeroen!

 Dit was Leaders in Finance, we hopen dat je deze aflevering met veel plezier hebt beluisterd.
 We stellen je feedback erg op prijs, wat houd je bezig en over wie wil je meer horen?
 Laat het weten via een Apple of Google review.
 Dat kan ook via de social media kanalen of direct via een email.
 We kunnen het enorm waarderen als je dat doet.
-Tot slot danken we onze partners voor hun steun, dat zijn Interim Valley, FG Lawyers, Odgers Berndtson executive search en Roland Berger.
+Tot slot danken we onze partners voor hun steun, dat zijn Interim Valley, EY, Odgers Berndtson executive search en Roland Berger.